 Annulments are also possible under state law, but there are strict requirements for obtaining an annulment.

 Ready To Assist You With Custody And Support-Related Issues

-At Tesler and Werblood, we have experience negotiating alimony and child custody for our clients.
-Alimony can be awarded for a specific amount of time, or for an indefinite period.
+At Tesler & Werblood, we have experience negotiating child support, alimony and child custody for our clients.
+Alimony can be awarded for a specific amount of time or for an indefinite period.
 It can also be awarded as a lump sum.
 Specific criteria have been determined by the Virginia legislature for the court to consider when determining the amount and length of alimony payments.

 Ask us about this and about separate maintenance, which enables a spouse to receive support but remain legally married.

 Confused About Your Divorce Options?
 Get Honest Advice.